Holiday inspiration currently loading...

 Three centre self-drive tour covering Inveraray, Loch Linnhe on the west coast just north of Oban and the Torridon area in the north west Highlands.

-Prices include a 2 course lunch on day one, a private visit to an oyster farm, and shellfish safari with seafood lunch experience.
+Prices include a sharing seafood platter for two on day one, a private visit to an oyster farm, and shellfish safari with seafood lunch experience.
 You are welcome to bring your own wine to accompany the seafood lunch, which normally comprises langoustines or crab; if caught, lobster may be served for a small extra charge.

 This holiday can easily be extended with extra nights at any of the featured hotels.
 Ask us for a quotation.